All Episodes

 Because they're too disrespectful.

-I remember the father I had on the other day.
+And remember the father I had on the other day.

-Here's an illegal immigrant, rapes a woman, keeps her captive a week, and then his son is shot by the same guy because he got released, not sent back to his home country.
+Here's an illegal immigrant rapes a woman, keeps her captive a week, and then his son is shot by the same guy because he got released, not sent back to his home country.

-Does it matter that the United States has resettled nearly three quarters of a million migrants from countries that execute gays and lesbians?
+Does it matter that the United States has resettled nearly three-quarters of a million migrants from countries that execute gays and lesbians?

-Jay Johnson now saying gun control is a matter of homeland security?
+Jay Johnson now saying gun control is a matter of Homeland Security?

-Oh, and by the way, my favorite quote, right wingers pose the same threat as Islamic extremism.
+Oh, and by the way, my favorite quote, right-wingers pose the same threat as Islamic extremism.

 Since Orlando, 441 Syrian refugees admitted to the U.S. in spite of every intelligence leader in this country warning ISIS will infiltrate that population.